bbc/vc2_conformance/docs/source/user_guide/limitations.rst

     generated to test this esoteric case, however, since this it is unlikely to be used in practice.

+**Quantisation in lossless formats**
+    Lossless formats may use quantization where transform coefficients happen to be multiples the quantisation factor.
+Because quantisation can, in the general case, result in larger intermediate signals within a decoder, it is not appropriate to use lossily encoded test signals to test a lossless decoder's support for quantisation.
+As a result, a special test case is provided for lossless decoders which uses quantisation but ensures safe signal ranges.

 **Auxiliary data-units**
     Auxiliary data units (10.4.4) are not tested.
 This is because the contents of such units are not defined by the VC-2 standard and so in the event that